Wilmer Flores Player Props: Giants vs. Orioles

 Wilmer Flores At The Plate

-- Flores has six doubles, six home runs and 10 walks while hitting .233.
+- Flores is batting .248 with seven doubles, six home runs and 10 walks.

-- Flores has picked up a hit in 51.2% of his 43 games this year, with at least two hits in 14.0% of those games.
+- In 52.3% of his 44 games this season, Flores has picked up at least one hit.
+He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.